A Weyl's law for black holes

 The assessment of the Weyl's law in the case of QNM frequencies is more delicate than in the classical selfadjoint case.
-A definite positive answer can be given in the one-dimensional case for compact support or fast decreasing potentials, but the situation becomes more complicate in higher dimensions.
-In contrast, a powerful approach in terms of a semi-classical treatment emerges, providing rich information on the distribution of QNMs in such semiclassical limit.
-In the following we briefly review the main situation in these respective cases.
+A complete answer can be given in the one-dimensional case for compact support or fast decreasing potentials, but the situation becomes more complicate in higher dimensions~\footnote{In contrast, a powerful approach in terms of a semi-classical treatment emerges, providing rich information on the distribution of QNMs in such semiclassical limit (cf. e.g. \cite{Sjost14}).
+This is the setting of the BH QNM Weyl's law in~\cite{Dyatlov:2013hba,Dyatlov:2013fua}.}.
+In the following we briefly review these respective cases.